jepaivin/TankClicker/README.md

 ### Game

-Game state (player and enemy positions) and tick function to update current state
+Game state and logic, including player and enemy positions and a tick function to update current state

 ### View